sammcj/NVApi/README.md

 # NVApi

-A lightweight API that returns Nvidia GPU utilisation information.
+A lightweight API that returns Nvidia GPU utilisation information and allows for automated power limiting based on temperature and total power consumption.

 ![](screenshots/json_response.png)